shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-inventory-and-brand-safety-pgli-monetize.md

 ---
-title: Microsoft Monetize - Set Up Line Item Inventory and Brand Safety
+title: Microsoft Monetize - Set Up Line Item Inventory and Brand Safety PGLI Monetized (PGLI Monetized)
 description: This article helps you to target universal or custom content categories by specifying your inventory types. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Set up line item inventory and brand safety
+# Microsoft Monetize - Set up line item inventory and brand safety (PGLI monetized)

 You can use the line item **Inventory and Brand Safety** section to target universal or custom content categories, specify your inventory types.